andy-goryachev/FxEditor/README.md

 ## Warning

 This project is not ready for production.
-Mutable (editable) text models are not yet fully implemented.
+Mutable (editable) text models are not yet implemented.

 The editor relies on JavaFX PrismTextLayout to properly render proportional unicode text, which results in performance issues when trying to render very long lines (millions of symbols), making it unsuitable for